ArkThis/AHA_ObjectWorld/raw/plans/AHA-P9-Collision_Friendly_Identifiers-Intro.md

 # Refreshing

-Although it requires a write operation to the Object filesystem (problematic for tape, or other offline media), if one wants to "pull a certain Object copy out" of the collission ID pool - they can simply do so by "refreshing" the fuzzy parts of the original full-ID of that very copy.
+Although it requires a write-operation to the Object filesystem (problematic for tape, or other offline media), if one wants to "pull a certain Object copy out" of the collission ID pool - they can simply do so by "refreshing" the fuzzy parts of the original full-ID of that very copy.

 This would still keep the visible ancestry/relationship by ID: this is like `family` of data.
+And "remembering" your valued data is keeping it in shape.
+Remembering and toggling "a bit".

-Yet, anyone may refresh a copy.
+And anyone at any time may refresh any copy.
 It would quasi "bump" it out of its previous collision spaces - and "throw the dice anew".

-If that would be the "required action to preserve digital data", wow.
+That would be the "required action to start preserving that digital object".

 I think I know how to build a working prototype for this right now.
 A FOSS stack of production stable implementations and documentation.